 We are focused on the following activities to recruit new educators and amplify the impact of graduates:

-Develop strategy and KPI’s for geographic and relationship-based recruitment, aligned with plans for entering new markets
+Develop strategy and KPIs for geographic and relationship-based recruitment, aligned with plans for entering new markets.

-Develop feedback loop and data collection mechanism between regional staff and research and program teams
+Develop a feedback loop and data collection mechanisms between regional staff and research and program teams.

-Finalize menu of educator support activities that build professional knowledge, professional identity, and support professional context.
+Finalize a menu of educator support activities that build professional knowledge, professional identity, and support professional context.

 Establish a timeline for implementation and continuous expansion.